 When trading on margin you are allowed to invest more than the money that you already have in your trading account with your broker.
 You borrow money from your broker to leverage your trades and get higher returns.
 Short selling is a way to sell shares that you don’t possess with the hope that you will profit from falling share prices.

 Different brokerages have different margin rates for certain instruments.
 As a general rule, the higher the volatility for a particular instrument, the higher the margin requirement is likely to be.

 The trader must ensure that there are sufficient funds in their account to meet the margin requirements.
 It is important to learn how to calculate the margin requirements.
 The margin requirement is the percentage of funds an investor must have in their account at all times for the relevant trade, in order for that trade to remain open.
 Find out more about calculating spread bet and CFD margins.

-A margin account can be used to make sure a trader is diversifying his or her portfolio.
-Unlike traditional share trading, with margin trading you can also sell short and therefore use it as a way to hedge an existing portfolio.
+A margin account can be used to make sure a trader is diversifying their portfolio.
+With margin trading, you can also take a short position on assets and therefore use it as a way to hedge an existing portfolio.

 As mentioned earlier, margin trading can amplify losses as well as gains.
 High volatility in the market could result in huge movements against you.
 A trader could easily end up losing all of their capital, and more, if the markets move unexpectedly in the opposite direction.